RENCI/pfasdata-backend/README.md

-# pfasdata-backend
+# opal-backend
-This repository contains the software for creating a Django Rest Framework application that serves PFAS data from postgresql/postgis database.
+This repository is part of OPAL (Observational PFAS Access paneL), and it contains the software for creating a Django Rest Framework application that serves PFAS data from postgresql/postgis database.

 # Installation